mikehulluk/accn2012/slides/week1-NEURON/introduction_to_NEURON.rst

  * Neurons are interesting because of their active membrane channels
  * Channels define the currents flowing across the membrane (e.g. sodium, potassium, leak)
- * NEURON covers common use-cases:
+ * In NEURON:

+    - it comes with some predefined channel definitions (`pas`, `hh`)
     - it is possible to define your own using NMODL files (not covered here)
-    - it comes with some predefined channel definitions.

- * NEURON automatically inserts a membrane capacitance and an axial resistance
+ * Normally we only need to define the currents flowing accross the membrane - NEURON automatically handles membrane capacitance and axial resistances

 Channels II (Segments)
 ~~~~~~~~~~~~~~~~~~~~~~